-A road is always unpredictable.
-Yes, it certainly is, even if you’re commuting to work or park at the nearby mall.
+The road is always unpredictable.
+Yes, it certainly is, even if you’re commuting to work or parking at the nearby mall.
 Thus it’s vital to keep some sort of essential car items at hand.
 But what are they?
-There are at least ten things to have in your car at all times.
+Here are ten things to have in your car at all times.
 No claims that it’s the ultimate list of must-have car items, though.
 In this blog, we’re giving you a brief overview of the essential things to keep in your car.

 An absolute #1 ‘must-have’ is water.
 Don’t hesitate to put a bottle into your cupholder or glovebox.
 Firstly, it can prevent your vehicle from overheating if there is an issue with a coolant.
 Secondly, water supply is a necessity if you’re stranded in the middle of nowhere.
-Finally, water is the best tonic that keeps you concentrated while driving and prevents dehydration.
+Finally, water is the best tonic to keep you concentrated while driving, not to mention it prevents dehydration.

-It’s better never to use a first-aid kit than not to have it at all.
-You don’t know for sure what can happen while you’re en route.
+It’s better to have never needed to use a first-aid kit than not to have one at all.
+You never know for sure what can happen while you’re en route.
 What if somebody is injured in a collision and needs help?
 What if a cyclist rides in front of you spontaneously?
 Then you may need a first-aid kit.

 What should be in an emergency car kit?
 Plenty of stuff: bandages, sterile gauzes, ointments, medical tape, scissors, a pair of disposable gloves, and some medicines.
 Remember: it’s better to be safe than sorry.